population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

-In summary, we identify the impact of Uganda's lockdowns by comparing periods with more or less severe lockdowns, while the individual survey round indicators capture the other potential factors that might impact food insecurity, such as the unrest in connection with the 2021 elections.
+In summary, we identify the impact of Uganda's lockdowns by comparing periods with more or less severe lockdowns, while the individual survey round indicators capture other potential factors that might impact food insecurity, such as seasonality and the unrest in connection with the 2021 general elections.
-Especially the first lockdown is of interest because it came at a time when there were close to no Covid cases, and, in fact, there was no substantial spread of Covid until well after the first severe lockdown ended.
+Especially the first lockdown is of interest because it came at a time when there were close to no COVID-19 cases, and, in fact, there was no substantial spread of COVID-19 until well after the first severe lockdown ended.
 Hence, we can identify the effect of the lockdown as opposed to the aggregate effect of the lockdowns and the spread of the disease